a-bonus/a-bonus.github.io/m3-lecture.md

 ## Part 3: The Independent-Samples t-Test

+> **Before proceeding:** Make sure you've determined that independent-samples is the right test for your design (see [Part 2](#part-2-research-designs-and-the-critical-decision)).
+If your data involves the same people measured twice or matched pairs, you need the paired-samples t-test instead ([Part 4](#part-4-the-paired-samples-t-test)).

 ### Conceptual Foundation

 The independent-samples t-test works by creating a **distribution of mean differences**.
 Here's the key insight: